Noddin-Robotmakers/Website/Inclusion.md

 ## Inclusion

-* Inclusion means that we include everybody and let everyone do a job, such as one person being the the coder and one the builder.
+* Inclusion means that we include everybody and let everyone do a job, such as one person being the coder and one the builder.
-* We allow anyone be a part of the team.
+* We allow anyone to be a part of the team.

 ## An Example